[After a brief respite, I am picking back up with my months long Theology and Economics series.]

-I began this series noting that poverty is the natural human state of affairs.
-When we ask “What causes poverty?” the answer is “Being born.”
+I began this series by noting that poverty is the natural human state of affairs.
+When we ask, “What causes poverty?” the answer is “Being born.”
 We all come into the world owning nothing.
 The fact is that most people in most cultures throughout most of history have lived lives owning very little.
-Their lives were faced with endless cycles of disease, famine and war.
+Their lives were endless cycles of disease, famine, and war.
 Only small minorities prospered beyond bare subsistence living.
-Even at the height of the great Roman Empire it is estimated that maybe ten percent of the people moved beyond subsistence living.
+Even at the height of the great Roman Empire, maybe ten percent of the people moved beyond subsistence living.
 Grinding poverty and premature death have been the norm.

-The real question is “What causes prosperity?”
-Wide spread prosperity across entire societies is a startlingly new development within human history.
+The real question is, “What causes prosperity?”
+Widespread prosperity across entire societies is a startlingly new development within human history.
 It began a few centuries ago but has dramatically accelerated over the last 300 years.
 Infant mortality rates (the number of children who die before their first birthday out of every 1,000 children born) have been 200-300+ throughout human history.
-There are now only a few nations where this rate is in triple digits and most rates are much lower.
+There are now only a few nations where this rate is in triple digits, and most rates are much lower.
 During the twentieth century in the United States, the rate dropped from 165 to 7.
-Life expectancy from birth in the US has risen from about 47 years to nearly 76 years over the same time period.
+Life expectancy from birth in the US has risen from about 47 years to nearly 76 years over the same period.
 Entire diseases have been eliminated across the planet.
-Access to varieties of food, healthcare, climate controlled homes, rapid transit and host of other amenities are available to hundreds of millions of people that would be the envy of the very wealthiest people a century ago.
-This prosperity continues expanding (though unevenly) all across the planet.
-The real question is what brought about this prosperity?
+Access to varieties of food, healthcare, climate-controlled homes, rapid transit, and a host of other amenities are available to hundreds of millions of people that would be the envy of the very wealthiest people a century ago.
+This prosperity continues to expand (though unevenly) all across the planet.
+The real question is, what brought about this prosperity?

 Some claim that the prosperity of a few has come at the expense of others.
 There is no question that wealthy nations have exploited others on their road to prosperity.
-There are cases where the wealthy unjustly dominated destitute nations and failed to lift them into prosperity.
+In some cases, the wealthy unjustly dominated destitute nations and failed to lift them into prosperity.
 This is a valid critique.
 However, it is not true in most cases to say that prosperous nations caused the poverty of poor nations when poverty was widespread before the exploiters ever arrived.

-Several economists have come at “the causes of prosperity” from different angles.
-I am going to review the conclusions William J. Bernstein is his highly accessible The Birth of Plenty: How the Prosperity of the Modern World Was Created.
-Then I will take a look from the religious-historical perspective offered by Rodney Stark in The Victory of Reason: How Christianity Led to Freedom, Capitalism, and Western Success.
-After that I will offer some reflection about what I think this means for Christians today.
+Several economists have examined “the causes of prosperity” from different angles.
+I will review the conclusions of William J. Bernstein in his highly accessible The Birth of Plenty: How the Prosperity of the Modern World Was Created.
+Then I will look from the religious-historical perspective offered by Rodney Stark in The Victory of Reason: How Christianity Led to Freedom, Capitalism, and Western Success.
+After that, I will reflect on what this means for Christians today.

-For now, we turn to a brief review of the four factors that Bernstein believes has fueled the unprecedented economic growth during recent history:
+For now, we turn to a brief review of the four factors that Bernstein believes have fueled the unprecedented economic growth during recent history:

 - Property Rights